 Holders Who Receive a Combination of Chevron Common Stock and Cash.
-If the holder's adjusted tax basis in the Unocal common stock surrendered is less than the sum of the fair market value, as of the closing date of the merger, of the Chevron common stock and the amount of cash received by the holder, then the holder will recognize gain in an amount equal to the lesser of (1) the sum of the amount of cash and the fair market value of the Chevron common stock surrendered in exchange therefor, and (2) the amount of cash received by the holder in the merger.
-However, if a holder's adjusted tax basis in the Unocal common stock surrendered is greater than the sum of the amount of cash and the fair market value of the Chevron common stock and the fair market value of the Chevron common stock surrendered is greater than the sum of the amount of cash and the fair market value of the Chevron common stock received, the holder's loss will not be currently allowed or recognized for United States federal income tax purposes.
+If the holder's adjusted tax basis in the Unocal common stock surrendered is less than the sum of the fair market value, as of the closing date of the merger, of the Chevron common stock and the amount of cash received by the holder, then the holder will recognize gain in an amount equal to the lesser of (1) the sum of the amount of cash and the fair market value of the Chevron common stock received, minus the adjusted tax basis of the Unocal common stock surrendered in exchange therefor, and (2) the amount of cash received by the holder in the merger.
+However, if a holder's adjusted tax basis in the Unocal common stock surrendered is greater than the sum of the amount of cash and the fair market value of the Chevron common stock received, the holder's loss will not be currently allowed or recognized for United States federal income tax purposes.
 If a holder of Unocal common stock acquired different blocks of Unocal common stock at different times or different prices, the holder should consult the holder's tax advisor regarding the manner in which gain or loss should be determined.
 Any recognized gain generally will be long-term capital gain if, as of the effective date of the merger, the holder's holding period with respect to the Unocal common stock surrendered exceeds one year.
 In some cases, if the holder actually or constructively owns Chevron common stock other than Chevron common stock received in the merger, the recognized gain could be treated as having the effect of the distribution of a dividend under the tests set forth in Section 302 of the Code, in which case such gain would be treated as dividend income.
 In such cases, holders that are corporations should consult their tax advisors regarding the potential applicability of the "extraordinary dividend" provisions of the Code.
-The aggregate tax basis of the Chevron common stock received (including any fractional shares deemed received and exchanged for cash) by a holder that exchanges its shares of Unocal common stock for a combination of Chevron common stock and cash will be equal to the aggregate adjusted tax basis of the shares of Chevron common stock and received by the holder (excluding any cash received instead of fractional shares of Chevron common stock) and increased by the amount of gain, if any, recognized by the holder (excluding any gain recognized with respect to cash received in lieu of fractional shares of Chevron common stock and cash will be cleaven common stock in fractional shares of Chevron common stock) on the exchange.
-The holding period of the Chevron common stock received and period any fractional shares of Chevron common stock in fractional shares of Chevron common stock and cash will be equal to the aggregate adjusted tax basis of the shares of Che
+The aggregate tax basis of the Chevron common stock received (including any fractional shares deemed received and exchanged for cash) by a holder that exchanges its shares of Unocal common stock for a combination of Chevron common stock and cash will be equal to the aggregate adjusted tax basis of the shares of Unocal common stock surrendered, reduced by the amount of cash received by the holder (excluding any cash received instead of fractional shares of Chevron common stock) and increased by the amount of gain, if any, recognized by the holder (excluding any gain recognized with respect to cash received in lieu of fractional shares of Chevron common stock) on the exchange.
+The holding period of the Chevron common stock received (including any fractional shares deemed received and exchanged for cash) will include the holding period of the Unocal common stock surrendered.
+Holders receiving a combination of Chevron common stock and cash should consult their tax advisors regarding the manner in which cash and Chevron common stock should be allocated among the holder's shares of Unocal common stock and the manner in which the above rules would apply in the holder's particular circumstances.